freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2140.1

-31 rows.
+There's a few less rows than the last query.
 In the `LEFT JOIN` you used, the `students` table was the left table since it was on the left side of the `JOIN`. `majors` was the right table.
 A `LEFT JOIN` gets all rows from the left table, but only rows from the right table that are linked to from the left one.
-Look at the data, you can see that every student was returned, but the majors without any students were not.
+Looking at the data, you can see that every student was returned, but the majors without any students were not.
 Join the same two tables with a `RIGHT JOIN` this time.

 #### HINTS